Who We Are

-The club meets on the third Tuesday of every month from September to May at the Hamilton Museum of Steam & Technology, 900 Woodward Ave.
-7:30 pm. until 10 pm.
+The club meets on the third Sunday of every month from September to May at the Hamilton Museum of Steam & Technology, 900 Woodward Ave.
+1:00PM to 3:30PM EST.

 We encourage members to participate by exhibiting their projects, both complete and in progress, with comments on methods, tools and materials.
 Experience, expertise, and opinion are readily shared.

 In the past we have had members discussing or showing: